-Agreed-Upon Procedures Engagements provide scrutiny over certain elements of the subject matter as agreed between the Issuer and Verifier in the Verification Engagement Contract.
+Agreed Upon Procedures Engagements provide scrutiny over certain elements of the subject matter as agreed between the Issuer and Verifier in the Verification Engagement Contract.

-The Agreed-Upon Procedures Engagement involves procedures to be undertaken by a Verifier, of an assurance nature, to test whether the bond is in conformance with the relevant requirements of the Climate Bonds Standard.
-When agreed-upon procedures are followed, no assurance conclusion or opinion is expressed by the Verifier.
+The Agreed Upon Procedures Engagement involves procedures to be undertaken by a Verifier, of an assurance nature, to test whether the bond, loan or other debt instrument is in conformance with the relevant requirements of the Climate Bonds Standard.
+When agreed upon procedures are followed, no assurance conclusion or opinion is expressed by the Verifier.

-Agreed-Upon Procedures are to be conducted in accordance with International Standards on Related Services 4400 (ISRS 4400): Engagements to Perform Agreed-upon Procedures Regarding Financial Information.
+Agreed Upon Procedures are to be conducted in accordance with International Standards on Related Services 4400 (ISRS 4400): Engagements to Perform Agreed-upon Procedures Regarding Financial Information.

-A Readiness Assessment Protocol has been prepared to act as a set of agreed-upon-procedures to guide these engagements.
-The protocol is provided as Annex C to this Guidance for Verifiers and can be downloaded from the CBI website here.
+A Readiness Assessment Protocol has been prepared to act as a set of agreed uponprocedures to guide these engagements.
+The protocol can be downloaded from the CBI website.

-The Verifier must provide a Report of Factual Findings obtained as a result of the Agreed-Upon Procedures to test whether the bond has conformed to the relevant requirements of the Climate Bonds Standard.
+The Verifier must provide a Report of Factual Findings obtained as a result of the Agreed Upon Procedures to test whether the bond, loan or other debt instrument has conformed to the relevant requirements of the Climate Bonds Standard.